William Napier, 9th Lord Napier: Career

 In 1818 he was elected a Fellow of the Royal Society of Edinburgh.
 His proposers were Sir David Brewster, Sir George Steuart Mackenzie, and John Playfair.

 A peer of Scotland, Lord Napier was an elected Scottish representative in the House of Lords from 1824 to 1832.
 In December 1833, upon the ending of British East India Company's monopoly on trade in the Far East, he was appointed by Foreign Secretary Lord Palmerston, a family friend of Napier, as the first Chief Superintendent of Trade at Canton (now Guangzhou), in China.
 The Second and Third Superintendents were John Francis Davis and Sir George Best Robinson, respectively.
-He arrived at Macau on 15 July 1834 on board the East India Company frigate Andromache, and reached Canton ten days later, with the mission of expanding British trade into inner China.
-Lacking the necessary diplomatic and commercial experience, he was not successful in achieving the objective.
+He arrived at Macau on 15 July 1834 on board the East India Company frigate Andromache, and reached Canton ten days later, with the mission of preventing conflict between the now free British merchants and the Chinese.
+Lacking the necessary diplomatic, cultural, and commercial experience, he was not successful in achieving the objective.

+Napier arrived in Canton without first waiting in Macao for permission to sail to Canton and demanded to speak directly with Lu Kun, the Governor-general of the Liangguang.
+Both arriving without approval and expecting to personally meet with Lu Kun were violations of longstanding protocols, and as such Napier was refused a meeting and told to leave Canton.